 I know.
 I know.
 That’s nothing new.
 It’s definitely our go to for dinner!

 My husband is obsessed with street corn (we often make him air fryer Mexican street corn), but I’m not a huge fan of corn on the cob.
 It gets all stuck in your teeth and you squirt your dinner companions with corn juice.
 Not the best.

 So, we cut the corn off the cob and made esquites instead!

 Corn on the Cob – We prefer to start with fresh sweet corn on the cob.
-You can also use frozen corn in this recipe, but fresh is always best!
+You can also use frozen corn (off the cob) in this recipe, but fresh is always best!

 Cheese – You’ll need some good Mexican cheese for Esquites, and cotija will work perfectly.
 If you don’t have cotija, some feta or even Parmesan will work fine.